bmunzenb/feed-buddy/README.md

 `mvn package`

-This will create a target directory containing the `feed-buddy.jar` file.
-This file contains all of the dependecies baked in.
+This will create a target directory containing the `feed-buddy-{version}.jar` file.
+This file contains all of the dependencies baked in.

 ## Configuration
 _Feed Buddy_ is configured using an XML file: